mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.30.0 ---
+    - rewrite DVB channel switching to use an integer value `--dvbin-channel-switch-offset` for switching instead of the old stream controls which are now gone.
+Cycling this property up or down will change the offset to the channel which was initially tuned to.
+      Example for `input.conf`: `H cycle dvbin-channel-switch-offset up`, `K cycle dvbin-channel-switch-offset down`.
+    - adapt `stream_dvb` to support writing to `dvbin-prog` at runtime and also to consistently use dvbin-configuration over URI parameters when provided
     - add `--d3d11-adapter` to enable explicit selection of a D3D11 rendering adapter by name.
     - rename `--drm-osd-plane-id` to `--drm-draw-plane`, `--drm-video-plane-id` to